openshift/openshift-azure/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 (if your pull request doesn't have an issue attached, remove)

 **Rationale for this pull request**
-Why is this pull request needed? (could be as easy as "fixes bug #.")
+Why is this pull request needed? (could be as short as "see attached bug #.")

 **Changes in this pull request**